farhan7reza7/diff-ymd-package/.github/ISSUE_TEMPLATE/discussion.md

 labels: question
 ---

-# GENERAL DISCUSSION TEMPLATE:
+**GENERAL DISCUSSION TEMPLATE:**

-Feel free to start discussions on any related topics, share your experiences, or ask questions.
+Feel free to start discussions related to this project, share your experiences, or ask questions.